alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - Shows that other meaningful, useful abstractions (e.g. networks) are possible, even though the raw data may not be formatted that way
   - INTUITION_ABOUT_GROUPS
     - Shows that other meaningful, useful abstractions (e.g. sets, clusters, groupings) are possible, even though the raw data may not be formatted that way
+  - DATASET_A_COMPLEX_AND_EVOLVING_FORM
+    - Validates a known [Sedlmair, BELIV 2012; Bigelow AVI 2014] phenomenon that data rarely has a "native" abstraction, even if predominant file formats exist; abstractions must be designed
   - DOESNT_COUNT_AS_DATA
     - Suggests that visualization researchers are aware of abstractions that data workers may not have considered.
 Communication to introduce the abstraction is necessary.
   - MISSING_FUNCTION_CATEGORY